lindenb/jvarkit/docs/PlotSashimi.md

     -R, --reference
       For Reading CRAM.
 Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary -D, --use-deletion
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary --skip-empty
+      Do not generate a SVG file if there is no read in the interval
+      Default: false
+    -D, --use-deletion
       also use the D operator in the cigar string (default is use only 'N').
       Default: false